How to Improve Your Credit Score

 Your credit utilization ratio compares how much credit you’re using to the amount of credit you have access to.
 For example, if you have a combined credit limit of $1,000 and your current credit balance is $350, your credit utilization would be 35%.

 Since credit utilization is the second most impactful factor in the FICO credit scoring model, reducing yours can help you increase your credit score quickly.
-Ideally, you want to always keep your credit utilization below 30%.
+Ideally, you should always keep your credit utilization below 30%.
 If you can keep it under 10%, even better.

 Tips to Lower Your Credit Utilization